 Logistics are an interesting piece of the travel puzzle.
 Travel, just like life, is one step at a time.
 If you think about the whole trip and what you’re going to do and when and where - it’s too much.
 It’s overwhelming.
 You have to pick the thing that’s right in front of you and figure it out.
 You just have to buy the ticket.
 Everything else you figure out along the way.

-The idea of going somewhere foreign is inherently frightening, unless you are lucky enough to posses the emotional stability of granite (which I do not!).
-When I flew to Hong Kong, i walked straight into a bathroom stall and sobbed, I was so afraid.
-My only option was to feel the fear and take the next step anyway.
-You say, “hello fear” and you let it consume you.
-Then, you invite it along as your friend and move forward.
+The idea of going somewhere foreign was frightening to me.
+I think because I was afraid of both the unknown world and the unknown parts of myself.
+When I flew to Hong Kong, i walked straight into a bathroom stall and sobbed.
+All I could do was feel the fear and take the next step anyway.

 Part II: Transformation